danielaparker/jsoncons/README.md

 `ns::hiking_reputation`.
-The macro `JSONCONS_ENUM_TRAITS_DECL` generates the code from the enum values, and the macro `JSONCONS_GETTER_CTOR_TRAITS_DECL` generates the code from getter functions and a constructor.
+The macro `JSONCONS_ENUM_TRAITS_DECL` generates the code from the enum values, and the macro `JSONCONS_GETTER_CTOR_TRAITS_DECL` generates the code from the getter functions and a constructor.
 These macro declarations must be placed outside any namespace blocks.

 See [examples](doc/Examples.md#G1) for other ways of specializing `json_type_traits`.